dylanized/asset-loader/README.md

 It's up to you to take care of processing the files and naming them.
 Asset Loader just gets those names and takes it from there.
 You can pass the bundlers filenames with or without an extension.

-In the views, call your bundles like other assets.
-All these would work:
+In the views, call your bundles just like other assets:

     <%- css() %>						<!-- app css bundle -->
     <%- css('custom') %>				<!-- custom css bundle -->

     <%- assets.js('head') %>			<!-- head js bundle -->
-    <%- js('footer.js') %>				<!-- footer js bundle -->
+    <%- js('footer') %>					<!-- footer js bundle -->

 Asset Loader always checks for a bundle before it prints out the filename.